andrasq/node-qmock/Readme.md

 The default request method is GET, use a uri object to override.

+Here's an example that mocks just the third call, making actual web requests for the first, second, fourth and all subsequent calls:

     // mock just the third call to 'localhost:80' mock = qmock.mockHttp()
         .once("http://localhost:80").makeRequest()      // first call
         .once("http://localhost:80").makeRequest()      // second call
         .once("http://localhost:80").send(404, 'override with Not Found')
         .when("http://localhost:80").makeRequest()      // all other calls

 Example